linusbourque/tutorial-LinusBourque/Education-engineer-tutorial-simplified.md

 kubectl port-forward $PODNAME 8080:8080
 ```
 <br/><br/>
 If you want it to run in the background, you can add an & symbol to the end of the command.
-Now, point your browser to `localhost:8080` and you should see the webpage.
+Now, point your browser to `https://localhost:8080` and you should see the webpage similar to the screenshot below.

 ![Screenshot of the default webpage of the newly created web service](https://thevirtualbuddha.com/wp-content/uploads/2025/02/screenshot-2025-02-23-at-11.25.00e280afpm.png)
 <br/><br/>